 Participants

-We recruited 135 undergraduate students who completed Experiment 1 online in exchange for partial course credit.
-Participants were simultaneously recruited from two sources, with 63 recruited from the University of Southern Mississippi and the remaining 72 participants recruited from Midwestern State University.
-Recruitment was based on an a priori power analyses conducted with G*Power 3.1 (Faul, Erdfelder, Buchner, & Lang, 2009) which suggested that 74 particpants would be required to detect small-to-medium main effects/interactions (d = 0.30; α = .05, 1 – β = .80).
-However, following the design of Maxwell and Huff (2024), participant recruitment was increased to account for increased variability due to our use of online testing.
-Participants were randomly assigned to either the JOL or no-JOL encoding groups.
+One-hundred-thirty-five undergraduate students completed Experiment 1 online in exchange for partial course credit.
+Participants were simultaneously recruited from either the University of Southern Mississippi (n = 63) or Midwestern State University (n = 72).
+Recruitment was based on an a priori power analyses conducted with G*Power 3.1 (Faul, Erdfelder, Buchner, & Lang, 2009) which suggested that 74 particpants would be required to detect small-to-medium main effects/interactions or larger (d = 0.30; α = .05, 1 – β = .80).
+However, following Maxwell and Huff (2024), participant recruitment was increased to account for increased variability due to our use of online testing.
+Participants were randomly assigned to either the JOL or no-JOL groups.
 We excluded 10 participants from the final dataset due to low recall rates (i.e., < 5%), which suggested that participants did not adhere to task instructions, recall rates > 95% (which implied cheating at test), or for particpants who consistently anchored their JOLs on scale extremes (i.e., only providing JOLs of 0 or 100).
-As such, our final sample contained responses from 125 participants (n JOL = 62; n no-JOL group = 63), which was based on Maxwell and Huff’s (2024) Experiment 1 sample size.
+As such, our final sample contained responses from 125 participants (n JOL group = 62; n no-JOL group = 63), which was consistent with Maxwell and Huff’s (2024) Experiment 1 sample size.
 All participants were native English speakers with normal or corrected-to-normal vision.

 Materials

 Ninety cue-target word pairs were taken from Maxwell and Huff (2024).
-These pairs included 30 forward associates derived from Nelson et al.’s (2004) free association norms (e.g., Litter – Trash), 30 unrelated cue-target pairs (e.g., Maze – Phone), and 30 semantically mediated paired-associates (e.g., Horse – Wheel), which were originally taken from Balota and Lorch (1986) and Jones (2010).
+These pairs included 30 forward pairs derived from Nelson et al.’s (2004) free association norms (e.g., Litter – Trash), 30 unrelated pairs (e.g., Maze – Phone), and 30 semantically mediated pairs (e.g., Horse – Wheel), which were originally taken from Balota and Lorch (1986) and Jones (2010).
 Pairs were randomly assigned to one of two lists, with the constraint that each list contained 15 of each pair type (i.e., forward, unrelated, and mediated).
 Thus, each study list contained 45 cue-target pairs.
-Lists were matched on SUBLTEX frequency (Brysbaert & New, 2009), concreteness, and length and, additionally, forward associates in each list were matched on forward associate strength (FAS; see Tables A1 and A2 in Appendix for stimuli properties).
-Additionally, each study list began and ended with five additional, non-tested buffer pairs, which accounted for primacy and recency effects.
+Lists were matched on SUBLTEX frequency (Brysbaert & New, 2009), concreteness, and length and, additionally, forward pairs in each list were matched on forward associate strength (FAS; see Tables A1 and A2 in Appendix for stimuli properties).
+Additionally, each study list began and ended with five, non-tested buffer pairs, which accounted for primacy and recency effects.
 Thus, each list contained 55 cue-target pairs, though only 45 pairs were tested.
 Finally, we generated two cued-recall tests (one per study list) by taking each cue item from the tested pairs and replacing its target with a question mark (e.g., Litter – ?).
 For completeness, a .csv file containing each study list has been made available via OSF: https://osf.io/p8wme/.

 Procedure